 Yes, I’m a bit of a glutton.
 But as long as I weigh less than 140 lbs, I don’t care.
 And no, my last meal doesn’t include fries, mayo, eggs, bacon, garlic, or onions.

 Creative outlets: I used to blog at pipesdreams.livejournal.com, and before that at Diaryland, dating back to 2003.
 I’m slowly migrating that content over to this site.
 I record audiobooks for Librivox, including all of Jane Austen’s Persuasion.
-Currently working on Emma.
-I knit and quilt, and am on Ravelry.
+I am an active member of the Oakville Quilter’s Guild, and you can see my knit projects on Ravelry.

-Activities: cycling; snow hiking; distance running; basketball for the ignominiously short; full-contact croquet; riding bicycles/motorcycles/vespas; watching men in tiny shorts play rugby; viking boat racing; console video games (Wii, PS3)
+Activities: cycling; snow hiking; distance running; basketball for the ignominiously short; full-contact croquet; riding bicycles; console video games (Wii, PS3)

-Interests: piƱatas; graphic novels; world literature; pumpkins; cheerleaders; sheep and their byproducts; sashimi; audiobooks
+Interests: piñatas; graphic novels; world literature; pumpkins; cheerleaders; sheep and their byproducts; sashimi; audiobooks

 Favourite Music: Glenn Gould, Ralph Vaughan-Williams, Bela Bartok / DJ Shadow, Orbital, Fila Brazilia / Digital Underground, Blackalicious, Fugees / Massive Attack, Zero7, Amon Tobin / Peter Gabriel, Ali Farka Toure, Nitin Sawhney / Carmen McRae, Gwen Stefani, Bjork